Some classical properties of the non-abelian Yang-Mills theories

-\seCtion{Introduction}
+\section{Introduction}

-In the context of relativistic quantum theory of the electromagnetism, the interaction among two electrically charged particles is mediated through the exchange of virtual photons.
-Photons are the quantum excitations of the electromagnetic field, which is a vectorial gauge field invariant under U(1) abelian transformations.
-On the other hand, the strong and weak interactions are described by mean of non-abelian vectorial gauge fields.
-Yang-Mills theories describe the behavior of pure vectorial gauge fields.
-These theories are a basic ingredient in the quantum treatment of the fundamental interactions between elementary particles.
+In the context of relativistic quantum theory of electromagnetism, the interaction among two electrically charged particles is mediated through the exchange of virtual photons.
+Photons are the quantum excitations of electromagnetic field, which is a vectorial gauge field invariant under $U(1)$ abelian transformations.
+Similarly, the strong and weak interactions are described by means of non-abelian vectorial gauge fields.
+Field theories describing the behavior of pure vectorial gauge fields are known as Yang-Mills theories.
+Symmetries and properties of Yang-Mills theories are basic ingredients for the theoretical treatment of the fundamental interactions between elementary particles.